Olcaytp/N-Tier-Architecture/README.md

 ## N-Tier-Architecture

 <h3>Project Explanation</h3>
 - This project is an n-layer architectural exercise project.
-We used MSSQL database for the project.
+We used MSSQL database for the project.<br>
 - We have 4 layers within the scope of the project.
-These are;
+These are;<br>
-1- Entity Layer
+1- Entity Layer<br>
-2- Data Access Layer
+2- Data Access Layer<br>
-3-Logic Layer
+3-Logic Layer<br>
-4-Presentation Layer
+4-Presentation Layer<br>
 - We made a Crud operations project by establishing inter-layer communication.

 <h3>Language and Tools</h3>